 Only five percent of babies actually arrive on their due date but if your baby is very late it can cause problems, so you may need to be induced.
 Going overdue is the most common reason for induction.

-Once your baby is around ten or 12 days past their due date, your placenta may not be working as well as it used to be.
+Once your baby is around ten or 12 days past their due date, your placenta may not be working as well as it used to be and your risk of stillbirth increases.
 Your healthcare team will monitor you closely at this stage and if they think it would be safer for your baby to be born now, they will talk to you about the reasons for this and what will be involved.

 Before the induction you will be offered a membrane sweep, which is another method of bringing on labour.